At Cappagh Kids we treat patients with orthopaedic and musculoskeletal conditions.

 What is a Paediatric Orthopaedic Surgeon?

-The word “orthopaedic” means to “grow straight”.
-Paediatric Orthopaedic Surgeons are highly-trained doctors who specialise in the treatment of young children.
-Working with patients as they grow.
-Their aim is to correct musculoskeletal and orthopaedic conditions that affect function, growth and development.
+The word “orthopaedic” means to grow straight.
+Paediatric Orthopaedic Surgeons are highly trained doctors who specialise in the treatment of young children, working with patients as they grow.
+Their aim is to correct orthopaedic and musculoskeletal conditions that affect function, growth, and development, treating conditions that are present at birth or caused by an illness or injury.

 Consultant Orthopaedic Surgeons